ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 10/Mar/2026:
 1. Opened github repo
-2. Aded a picture of the stuff i build.
+2. Added a picture of the stuff i build.
 3. Put some infos in the readme
 The device i build is based on an atmega32u4, a cheap usb soundcard, a usb hub breakout board, coils, resistors, capacitors, optocouplers and some stuff i had around in my scrapbox.
 It is working well and i've fun with it.